juicedata/juicefs/docs/en/administration/destroy.md

 ## Find the UUID of the file system

-The `status` command on the JuiceFS client can view detailed information about a file system by simply specifying the file system's metadata engine URL, e.g.
+JuiceFS client provides a `status` command to view detailed information about a file system by simply specifying the file system's metadata engine URL, e.g.

 ```shell {8}
 $ juicefs status redis://127.0.0.1:6379/1